junxit/us-congress-bills-119/metadata.md

 - 2025-03-06 — Introduced in Senate
 - 2025-03-06 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2025-03-13 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2025-03-18 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Scott SC, under authority of the order of the Senate of 03/14/2025 with an amendment in the nature of a substitute.
+Without written report.
+- 2025-03-18 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Scott SC, under authority of the order of the Senate of 03/14/2025 with an amendment in the nature of a substitute.
+Without written report.
+- 2025-03-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 32.